history & political science department

 Joshua McIntyre (History-Political Science '14) has accepted a graduate assistantship and a graduate scholarship on the MA History program at Ball State University, IN.

 Stephanie Morin (HIstory-Public Relations '14) has accepted a position as events and office coordinator with United Way in Huntington, IN.

 Read more stories...

-Join the conversation on campus, on Facebook and LinkedIn.
+Join the history and political science conversation on campus, on Facebook and LinkedIn.